Q. Why Does Paul McCartney have a Detroit Red Wings sticker on his 1964 Epiphone Texan Acoustic Guitar???

 The “Red Wings Guitar” is the actual guitar that McCartney used in recording The Beatles “Yesterday“ and the same guitar he played when he sang “Yesterday” on the Ed Sullivan Show.
 Here’s a photo of Paul playing the “Red Wings Guitar” on the Sullivan Show 11 years before the sticker.

-McCartney’s original guitar was made in the Gibson factory in Kalamazoo, Michigan, in 1964.
-The guitar, serial number 194959, was officially a model FT-79N (N for natural finish), that had left the Gibson factory on May 23, 1964.
-McCartney bought it in New York in 1965.
-List price at the time was $175, and the case was extra.
-Today, original Texan guitars are selling for as much as 20 times or more that amount.
+Coincidently, McCartney’s original guitar was made in the Gibson factory in Kalamazoo, Michigan.
+The right-handed guitar model Epiphone Texan FT-79 (N for natural finish) with the serial #194959 left the Gibson factory on May 23, 1964 and was bought by McCartney in New York in sometime in 1965.
+List price at the time was only $175.00 as it was considered a low-end model when he purchased it.

 It was a great long-term investment because McCartney almost always plays this guitar when he performs “Yesterday”.

 In 2006, Epiphone re-issued only 1,964 of this model, and they are producing some exactly as the condition it is now.
 Including all the scuff marks and the sticker!!!
 (Autograph Not Included)

 UPDATE: In August of 2010, McCartney (under a bit of pressure) added the sticker of another NHL Hockey team to the guitar.
 To find out why he added the Pittsburgh Penguins sticker to the legendary guitar, click the photo or link below.